rjbou/opam/master_changes.md

   * `OpamSystem.real_path`: Remove the double chdir trick on OCaml >= 4.13.0 [#4961 @kit-ty-kate]
   * `OpamProcess.wait_one`: display command in verbose mode for finished found process [#5091 @rjbou]
   * `OpamStd.Config.E`: add a `REMOVED` variant to allow removing completely an environment variable handling [#5112 @rjbou]
+  * `OpamFilename`: add a `SubPath` submodule to handle multi-platform subpath specifications.
+It has an effect on a lot of functions signatures [#4875 @rjbou]
+  * `OpamFilename`: add a `SubPath` submodule to handle multi-platform subpath specifications.
+It has an effect on a lot of functions signatures [#4876 @rjbou]